alanng10/Secane/Docue/Web/a.md

 Web program console alway is view able in program frame.

 Inf web program has none view frame that is to be shown, its console is shown by default.

-Web program may shown more than 1 view frame.

 Web program entry class main arg is from 1 query string param in Uri.